lukeod/vampiresurvivors-modding/stat-system.md

 ## Stat Upgrade Methods

 ### Upgrade Method
-The primary method for applying stat modifications:
+Based on code analysis, the method for applying stat modifications appears to be:

 ```csharp
 public unsafe void Upgrade(ModifierStats other, bool multiplicativeMaxHp = false)
 ```

-This method combines stat modifiers, with special handling for MaxHp applied multiplicatively.
+This method appears to combine stat modifiers, with MaxHp handling that may be multiplicative.

 ## Incremental Level System

-Weapon data uses an incremental delta system:
+Based on the decompiled code, weapon data appears to use an incremental delta system:

 - **Level 1**: Absolute base values
 - **Levels 2-8**: Incremental changes from previous level